seisatsu/Tsunagari/doc/sphinx/chapter_1.rst

 ::

 	[engine]
 	world = testing.world
 	datapath = data1.zip,data2.zip
 	verbosity = verbose
-   scripthalt = false
+	halting = fatal

 	[window]
 	width = 320
 	height = 320
 	fullscreen = false

 	[audio]
 	enabled = true

 	[cache]
 	enabled = true
 	ttl = 300
 	size = 100

 The above settings and their effects are described below:

 * [engine] Section

 	* "world": This option sets the filename of the game world to be loaded and played by the engine at runtime.
 	* "datapath": A comma delimited list of zip files to be prepended to the engine's data path.
 See section "Data Path" in chapter 5.
 	* "verbosity": This option sets the types of messages to be sent to the console.
 It has no noticeable effect unless the engine is run from the command line.
 It accepts the following values:

 		* "normal": Only error messages are sent to the console.
 Error type messages generally describe game world design oversights, or the cause of a sudden crash.
 		* "verbose": Debug messages are sent to the console.
 Debug type messages generally describe information which would be useful to a game world designer in the process of building a game, or to a developer working on the engine itself.
 This produces large amounts of output.
 		* "quiet": Only fatal error messages are sent to the console.
 Fatal errors describe the cause of an engine crash.

-   * "scripthalt": This option sets whether the engine should quit when an event script encounters an error.
+	* "halting": This option sets what kinds of errors should cause the engine to stop.

+		* "fatal": Engine will only stop on fatal errors.
+		* "script": Engine will stop on event script errors.
+		* "error": Engine will stop on all errors.

 * [window] Section

 	* "width": This option sets the width of the window, or the width of the view area in fullscreen.
 	* "height": This option sets the height of the window, or the height of the view area in fullscreen.
 	* "fullscreen": This option sets whether the engine should run fullscreen or in a window.
 It accepts the following values:

 		* "true": Run in fullscreen mode.
 		* "false": Run in a window.

 * [audio] Section

 	* "enabled": This option sets whether sound effects and music are enabled or disabled.
 It accepts the following values:

 		* "true": Enable all audio.
 		* "false": Disable all audio.

 * [cache] Section

 	* "enabled": This option sets whether the resource cache should be used.
 Disabling the cache will negatively effect engine performance in most or all cases.
 It accepts the following values:

 		* "true": Use the resource cache.
 		* "false": Do not use the resource cache.
 (May increase CPU usage.)

 	* "ttl": The resource cache's "time-to-live" in seconds, or the amount of time each resource is cached following disuse.
 Lowering this value may increase performance on computers with little RAM.
 	* "size": The maximum size of the resource cache, in megabytes.
 This translates directly into RAM usage; it can be increased to improve engine performance, or decreased to conserve memory.

 Command Line Options
 ====================